ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The consumer can start the exchange at any time.
 * The consumer cannot request the next item if he has not yet processed the previous one.
-* The consumer can stop the exchange at any time.
+* The consumer can stop communication at any time.

 Cons: